JetBrains/Qodana/topics/add-qodana-to-ci.md

 ## Jenkins

-Jenkins is a good example of the Docker image integration.
+Jenkins is a good example of how you can use Docker images of %product%.

 <include src="jenkins.md" include-id="jenkins-prepare-project"/>